Aleksandr Chayko: Early life and education

-Biography

-Aleksandr Chayko was born on 27 July 1971 in Golitsyno, Moscow Oblast.

-In 1988, he graduated from the Moscow Suvorov Military School.
+Military career

-In 1992, he graduated from the Moscow Higher Combined Arms Command School.
-After graduating from college, he served as a platoon, company commander, battalion chief of staff, battalion commander in the Western Group of Forces and in the Moscow Military District.

-He also graduated from the Combined Arms Academy of the Armed Forces of Russian in 2001.
-From 2001 to 2006, he was the chief of staff of a motorized rifle regiment, commander of a motorized rifle regiment (MVO).
+In the 1990s, Chayko served in the Western Group of Forces and the Moscow Military District.
+He also graduated from the Combined Arms Academy of the Armed Forces of the Russian Federation in 2001.
+From 2001 to 2006, he was the chief of staff of a motorized rifle regiment, commander of a motorized rifle regiment.
 He was promoted to a colonel ahead of schedule in 2004.
-From 2006 to 2007, he was the commander of the 27th separate guards motorized rifle Sevastopol Red Banner brigade named after the 60th anniversary of the USSR, and from November 2007 to May 2009, he was a commander of the 2nd guards motorized rifle Taman Order of the October Revolution, Red Banner, Suvorov Order of the M.I.
-Kalinin (MVO).
-In October 2009, he was the head of the 473 district educational center for training junior specialists (PURVO).)
-He graduated from the Military Academy of the General Staff of the Armed Forces of Russia in 2012.
+From 2006 to 2007, he was the commander of the 27th Separate Guards Motor Rifle Brigade, and from November 2007 to May 2009, he was a commander of the 2nd Guards Motor Rifle Division.
+In October 2009, he was the head of the 473rd district educational center for training junior specialists.
+He graduated from the Russian General Staff Academy in 2012.

-In June 2013, Chayko was the Deputy Army Commander of the Central Military District.
-On 8 July 2014, by the Decree of the President of Russia, he was appointed Commander of the 20th Guards Combined Arms Red Banner Army, after the reconstruction of the 1st Guards Red Banner Tank Army in 2014, he became the Commander of the 1st Guards Red Banner Tank Army of the Western Military District until April 2017.
+In June 2013, Chayko was the deputy army commander of the Central Military District.
+On 8 July 2014, by the Decree of the President of Russia, he was appointed commander of the 20th Guards Combined Arms Red Banner Army.
+After the reconstruction of the 1st Guards Tank Army in 2014, he became its commander until April 2017.

+In 2015, Chayko was the first chief of staff of the Grouping of Forces of the Russian Armed Forces Syria.
 He was promoted to a lieutenant general by Decree of the President of Russia No. 665 dated 12 December 2016.

-Chayko was a member of the Russian Military Operation in Syria.
-In 2015, he was the first chief of staff of the Grouping of Forces of the Russian Armed Forces Syria.

 From April 2017 to November 2018, Chayko was the Chief of Staff - the First Deputy Commander of the Eastern Military District.

 From November 2018 to February 2019, he was the Deputy Chief of the Military Academy of the General Staff of the Armed Forces of Russia.

 In February 2019, he became the Deputy Chief of the General Staff of the Armed Forces of Russia.